glhrmoura/things/README.md

 The application layout was developed with the massive use of [CSS Grid](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout/Basic_Concepts_of_Grid_Layou) for diagramming and adaptation to various screen sizes.
 The style was in charge of [Sass](https://sass-lang.com) (variables, mixins and nested selectors) along with the [BEM](https://en.bem.info) methodology to structure and contextualize the CSS classes.

-*__Note__: I added an illustration and a title for when there are pending tasks, in my view it left the layout a little more uniform.*

 #### Data flow

 The application has a very simple flow, which involves: Application View, [Vuex](https://vuex.vuejs.org) (global state) and the [Realtime Database](https://firebase.google.com/docs/database).
 Below the flowchart represents how this flow occurs: